hph/drake/README.md

 The way this is accomplished is by using a pseudo-random generator to generate passwords.
 Pseudo-random generators need an input called 'seed' or otherwise they would always return the same number.
-By combining a master password, such as 'bingo' (which is by the way a very, very weak password) and 'gmail' one has the seed 'bingogmail' which can be used to generate a 16-character long, extremely secure password (95¹⁶ ≈ 4,4 · 10³¹ possible passwords for the default settings).
+By combining a master password, such as 'bingo' and 'gmail' one has the seed 'bingogmail' which can be used to generate a 16-character long, extremely secure password (95¹⁶ ≈ 4,4 · 10³¹ possible passwords for the default settings).
+Note that the master password should be longer than the example given above and it should include uppercase and lowercase characters, digits and punctuation symbols including empty space (' ').

 The program is fully functional in this respect, but other features have yet to be implemented.